JetBrains/amper/anton.makeev/QUESTIONS.md

 # Testing

-- How to configure integration tests
+- How to configure integration tests, where sources will reside?

 # Build pipeline

 - How do we do cross-compilation for native binary targets, multiplatform libraries?
 - How to manage resources (E.g. android)

-# IDE support
-- Would it be possible/scalable to determine the list of files that belong to a target by their @tags?
+- How to describe toolchain for cross-compilation?
+- Should build isolation be supported?
+Is it about model or a separate aspect?
+- How to configure remote/build cache?
+Is it about model or a separate aspect?

 # Aleksandr.Tsarev questions